sethmlarson/sethmlarson.dev/app/markdown/2025-12-01/one-weird-trick-for-cheaper-physical-switch-2-games.md

-# One weird trick for cheap physical Switch 2 games?
+# One weird trick for cheaper physical Switch 2 games?

 **Maybe sell your boxes?** I happened to be browsing PriceCharting and saw that *only the box* for Kirby Air Riders was